I-HBD1 Peptide Program for bone diseases

 Crédit Agricole Création

-The I-HBD1 program aims to optimize and develop a new peptide derived from a fragment of a physiological protein, called IGFBP-2 (Insulin-like Growth Factor Binding Protein-2), as a new bone anabolic agent.
+The I-HBD1 program aims to optimize and develop a new peptide derived from a fragment of a physiological protein, called IGFBP-2 (Insulin-like Growth Factor Binding Protein-2), as a new bone anabolic agent for the treatment of rare bone diseases and osteoporosis.

 The I-HBD1 project is being conducted in collaboration with New Paradigm Therapeutics, a spin-off company of the University of North Carolina at Chapel Hill founded by Professor David Clemmons.